uriel1998/ytcs/README.md

 export GEOMETRY2="1366x768"
 ```

+`export YTPOT_BASEURL="youtubepot-bgutilhttp:base_url=http://127.0.0.1:8080"` is used ONLY
+if you have the BGUtil POTS provider on a non-default host or port as described [in its documentation](https://github.com/Brainicism/bgutil-ytdlp-pot-provider?tab=readme-ov-file#usage).

 The value `watchtop` is used for process control; while parsing data, `ytcs` will attempt to use
 a number of subshells equal to your processor cores *unless* watchtop is set to a positive value to limit
 the number of cores.